awsdocs/amazon-rekognition-developer-guide/doc_source/what-is.md

 # What Is Amazon Rekognition?<a name="what-is"></a>

 Amazon Rekognition makes it easy to add image and video analysis to your applications\.
 You just provide an image or video to the Amazon Rekognition API, and the service can identify objects, people, text, scenes, and activities\.
 It can detect any inappropriate content as well\.
-Amazon Rekognition also provides highly accurate facial analysis and facial recognition\.
+Amazon Rekognition also provides highly accurate facial analysis, face comparison, and face search capabilities\.
 You can detect, analyze, and compare faces for a wide variety of use cases, including user verification, cataloging, people counting, and public safety\.

 Amazon Rekognition is based on the same proven, highly scalable, deep learning technology developed by Amazon’s computer vision scientists to analyze billions of images and videos daily\.
 It requires no machine learning expertise to use\.
 Amazon Rekognition includes a simple, easy\-to\-use API that can quickly analyze any image or video file that’s stored in Amazon S3\.
-Amazon Rekognition is always learning from new data, and we’re continually adding new labels and facial recognition features to the service\.
+Amazon Rekognition is always learning from new data, and we’re continually adding new labels and facial comparison features to the service\.
 For more information, see the [Amazon Rekognition FAQs](https://aws.amazon.com/rekognition/faqs/)\.

 Common use cases for using Amazon Rekognition include the following:
 + **Searchable image and video libraries** – Amazon Rekognition makes images and stored videos searchable so you can discover objects and scenes that appear within them\.